 B. PROCEDURE

-1. Any employee who believes that he/she has been the subject of or witness to discrimination, including sexual harassment, should immediately report the alleged act(s) to his/her immediate supervisor, the Employer, or the EEO/ADA Coordinator.
+1. Any employee who believes that he/she has been the subject of or witness to discrimination, including sexual harassment, should immediately report the alleged act(s) to his/her immediate supervisor, the Health Commissioner, or the EEO/ADA Coordinator.

-If the immediate supervisor, the Employer, or EEO/ADA Coordinator is the subject of the complaint, the employee should report to the next higher ranking person in the facility’s table of organization.
+If the immediate supervisor, the Health Commissioner, or EEO/ADA Coordinator is the subject of the complaint, the employee should report to the next higher ranking person in the facility’s table of organization.

-The employee should report the complaint to the City Manager if all lower positions in the chain of command are implicated in the complaint.
-Should the City Manager be the subject of the complaint, the employee should report the matter to the City Law Director.
+The employee should report the complaint to the Board President if all lower positions in the chain of command are implicated in the complaint.
+Should the Board President be the subject of the complaint, the employee should report the matter to the City Director of Law.

 2. The employee alleging discrimination or discriminatory harassment shall complete the Discrimination Complaint Form provided for that purpose.
 The employee should provide: